 MEDICATION LIST: Bring a list of ALL of the medications that you take, along with the name of the prescribing provider.

 - Dietary supplements

-- Diabetes: Your most recent hemoglobin A1C value (usually within 3 months).
-You also may be required to get a letter from your treating physician specifically addressing your diabetes. if you use insulin to control your diabetes, please also bring the MCSA 5870 Form completed by the provider who prescribes you insulin.
+- For Diabetes: Your most recent hemoglobin A1C value (usually within 3 months).
+You also may be required to get a letter from your treating physician specifically addressing your diabetes.
+If you use insulin to control your diabetes, please also bring the MCSA 5870 Form completed by the provider who prescribes you insulin.

 - For Heart Disease, including valve replacements: A letter from your cardiologist addressing the cardiac condition and medications used, including a statement indicating whether these will impact your ability to operate a CMV.
 You may also require the results of an echocardiogram and cardiac stress test within the past 1-2 years.
 If you take Coumadin, please provide an INR result from within the last month.

 - For Mental Health Conditions (such as depression, anxiety, or ADHD/ADD): A letter from your treating provider addressing the condition, any medication used and whether the condition or medication(s) will impact your ability to operate a CMV.

 - For Narcotic Usage: A letter from the prescribing physician stating the medical condition for which the narcotics are used, current medication/dosage, side effects and a statement indicating whether or not the prescribing physician believes it is safe for you to operate a commercial motor vehicle while using these medications.